sjang1594/sjang1594.github.io/about.md

 **What I am really interested in ?**

 * I am interested in Deep Learning in Computer Vision Applications.
-* Within Computer Vision Application, I am eager to learn `3D Reconstruction`, `Depth Estimation`, and `Visual-SLAM`.
+* Within Computer Vision Applications, I am eager to learn `3D Reconstruction`, `Depth Estimation`, and `Visual-SLAM`.

 Please feel free to contact me, if you have any good feedback!